SadeepaMedhan/sadeepaMedhan/README.md

 </p>

-- 🌱 I’m currently learning **IJSE**
+- 🌱 Studied at **IJSE - Institute of Software Engineering**

+- 👨‍💻 My projects are available at [https://gitlab.com/sadeepaZincat](https://gitlab.com/sadeepaZincat)

-- 👨‍💻 All of my projects are available at [https://sadeepamedhan.github.io/MyProfile/](https://sadeepamedhan.github.io/MyProfile/)
+- 👨‍💻 All of my personal projects are available at [https://sadeepamedhan.github.io/MyProfile/](https://sadeepamedhan.github.io/MyProfile/)

 - 📫 How to reach me **sadeepamedhan823@gmail.com**
 <br>